Platero and I

-Platero and I, also translated as Platero and Me (Platero y yo), is a 1914 Spanish prose poem written by Juan Ramón Jiménez.
+Platero and I, also translated as Platero and Me (Platero y yo), is a 1914 Spanish prose poem by Juan Ramón Jiménez.
 The book is one of the most popular works by Jiménez, and unfolds around a writer and his eponymous donkey, Platero ("silvery").
-Platero is described as a "small donkey, a soft, hairy donkey: so soft to the touch that he might be said to be made of cotton, with no bones.
+Platero is a "small donkey, a soft, hairy donkey: so soft to the touch that he might be said to be made of cotton, with no bones.
 Only the jet mirrors of his eyes are hard like two black crystal scarabs."
 Platero remains a symbol of tenderness, purity and naiveté, and is used by the author as a means of reflection about the simple joys of life, memories, and various characters and their ways of life.

 Plot

-Platero is a silver-colored donkey ("plata" means silver in Spanish) who throughout the years is seemingly the only constant friend and companion of the author, who makes observations to and confides in him.
+Platero is a silver-colored donkey ("plata" means silver in Spanish; "platero" means "silvery") who throughout the years is seemingly the only constant friend and companion of the author, who makes observations to and confides in him.
 The author believes that Platero understands everything, except for the language of humans, just as humans do not know the language of animals, but he gives his master joy and sincere warmth.